aaltomcc/cs-ej4101-fall-2019-036-starter/diary-036.md

 # Reasons for taking this course

 I took this course because I wanted to know what is the buzz behind the word DevOps that has been around for a while, and how does it affect software development.
-I have read that it speeds up software development and improves quality, and I wanted to learn how this is achieved, and how modern software processes are managed.
-Also, I wanted to get a full grip on the ideology behind DevOps, as I was interested to think if such culture could be applied in other uses or industries as well.
-Moreover, I wanted to learn about the different tools used in DevOps and how they relate to each other, as I think there are many sets of tools which names themselves do not tell anything about their use.
+I have read that it speeds up software development and improves software quality, and I wanted to learn how this is achieved.
+I also think that this couse provides an outline on how modern sotware processes are managed, as I have practical experience only on small-scale sotware development with locally managed version-control.
+I wanted to learn about the different tools used in DevOps and how they relate to each other, as I think there are many sets of tools which names themselves do not tell anything about their use.

+In addition, I wanted to get a full grip on the ideology behind DevOps, as I was interested to think if such culture could be applied in other uses or industries as well.
+I think many non-software organizations also apply agile methods to improve their work, and I think it is nice to know what sort of methodologies different businesses utilize.
+There is always something to learn about how things are arranged in different environments.

 I was expecting to learn the motivation and benefits behind the methodology, as I was suspicious if the benefits outweighed the workload of setting up a toolchain, let alone the workload of adjusting the whole organization culture towards the DevOps